ksayash/cs252_assn1/README.md

 # CS252 Assignment 1
 Assignment 1 submission by team '3 Musketeers', consisting of 4 members -- Sayash, Navya, Abhishek and Vinayak

-###Server Response
+### Server Response
-The server responds a html page containing the images tags as per the given Query.
-The Client then stores this html content in an index.html file, and renders the output in a browser.
+The Server sends the asked number of images to the client(file transfer), the client temporarily stores them inside his directory, forms the aesthetically pleasant html page, and renders it in the browser.

 ### Displaying pictures of cats and dogs, cars and trucks
 A client can enter a query in any form, such as `4 dogs 2 cats` and the corresponding images will be displayed in a browser.